Nawab Abdul Jabbar: Early life

-Abdul Jabbar was born on 24 October 1837 in his maternal grandfather's house located in Parhati village of Purba Bardhaman district.
-His family home was in Kashiara Village of Purba Bardhaman.
-His father Khan Bahadur Golam Asgar was chief Sadar Amin in the judiciary of East India Company government.
-Abdul Jabbar passed entrance exam from Bardhaman Raj School.
-Here he was a student of Ramtanu Lahiri.
-Then he was admitted in Presidency College in BA class.
+Abdul Jabbar was born on 24 October 1837 in his maternal grandfather's home in Paharhati, Burdwan district, Bengal Presidency.
+He belonged to a Bengali Muslim family from the village of Kashiara in Burdwan.
+His father Khan Bahadur Ghulam Asghar was the Chief Sadar Amin in the judiciary of the British East India Company rule.
+Abdul Jabbar passed his matriculation from Burdwan Raj School.
+Here, he was a student of Ramtanu Lahiri.
+Then he was admitted in Presidency College Calcutta in BA class.
 After his father's death in 1857 he left education.

 Career

 At the beginning of his career he joined as a deputy magistrate.
 Between 1889 and 1894 he served as presidency magistrate in Calcutta.
 In 1884, 1886 and 1893 he was nominated member in Bengal Legislative Council.
 After retirement he was appointed the chief minister of Bhopal and served from 1897 to 1902.
 There he was honored for his contribution in social welfare work.

 In a meeting arranged in Calcutta by Surendranath Banerjee to support Gandhi's anti racism movement in South Africa Abdul Jabbar was the president.
 Indian National Congress and All India Muslim League was founded during his lifetime but he never showed interest in politics.